SIGN UP FOR OUR EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 >> Find out more about local sports teams and upcoming games

-One of the most interesting things to do in San Francisco with teenagers is to attend the city's unique festivals and parades.
+One of the most exciting things to do in San Francisco with teenagers is to attend the city's unique festivals and parades.

-These festivals are not only a great source of entertainment with their variety of costumes, dances, and more, but also a fantastic way to learn about other cultures and customs.
+These festivals are a great source of entertainment with their variety of costumes, dances, and more.
+They are also a fantastic way to learn about other cultures and customs.

 >> Take a look at all the annual parades and festivals

-If you're traveling with teens who've got a lot of energy and are looking for adventure, head over to one of SF's three rock climbing gyms.
+If you're traveling with teens with a lot of energy and looking for adventure, head to one of SF's three rock-climbing gyms.

-Two of them, Planet Granite and Mission Cliffs, offer an exciting range of top-rope routes, where climbers are strapped in with a harness, as well as free-climb bouldering problems.
+Movement San Francisco and Mission Cliffs, offer an exciting range of top-rope routes, where climbers are strapped in with a harness, and free-climb bouldering problems.

 If your teens STILL have energy left to spare, the House of Air will take care of that.
 This indoor "Adrenaline Park" is a blast for adults and kids, taking the boundless fun of trampolines to the next level.